top of page

 What is Divorce Counselling?

-Going through a divorce is more than just a legal process—it's a deeply emotional journey that can evoke a range of feelings, from sadness and anger to confusion and relief.
+Going through a divorce or separation is more than just a legal process - it's a deeply emotional journey that can evoke a range of feelings, from sadness and anger to confusion and relief.
+In Singapore, divorce counselling offers invaluable support for individuals and couples navigating this challenging life transition.
 Your therapist is there to understand and offer a compassionate ear, helping you navigate the complex emotional landscape with empathy and care.
-Divorce counselling focuses on providing emotional support, guidance, and practical strategies to help individuals &/ couple navigate the challenges and transitions associated with ending a marriage or long-term relationship.
+Divorce counselling in Singapore focuses on providing emotional support, guidance, and practical strategies to help individuals and couples navigate the challenges and transitions associated with ending a marriage or long-term relationship.

 When should I Seek Divorce Counselling?

 Divorce counselling can involve both parties in the marriage, or only individuals.
 One situation where a couple may reach out for divorce counselling is when one or both parties are unsure about whether to separate.
-In this situation, Discernment Counselling, which is a short-term and structured form of counselling, is suitable to help couples achieve clarity and confidence in their decision-making regarding the future of their relationship.
-It differs from traditional couples therapy in that it is explicitly designed for couples where one or both partners are unsure about continuing the relationship.
+In this situation, discernment counselling, which is a short-term and structured form of counselling, is suitable to help couples achieve clarity and confidence in their decision-making regarding the future of their relationship.
+Discernment counselling differs from traditional couples therapy in that it is explicitly designed for couples where one or both partners are unsure about continuing the relationship.

-Another possible scenario when the couple attends divorce counselling together when both parties are agreeable to the divorce but need support and guidance to discuss issues related to co-parenting.
+Another possible scenario is when the couple attends divorce counselling together when both parties are agreeable to the separation but need support and guidance to discuss issues related to co-parenting.
+This is particularly important for those dealing with divorce in Singapore with child custody concerns.
 Your therapist helps create a safe environment where both parties can express their needs and concerns openly and respectfully.
-Through guided discussions and mediation, you can work towards mutually beneficial agreements, especially when it comes to co-parenting and shared responsibilities.
+Through guided discussions and family mediation, you can work towards mutually beneficial agreements, especially when it comes to co-parenting and shared responsibilities.

-In some situations, it would be beneficial for an individual to attend divorce counselling as you will receive invaluable support in rebuilding your sense of self and your life post-divorce.
+In some situations, it would be beneficial for an individual to attend divorce counselling as you will receive invaluable support in rebuilding your life post-separation.
 It's a time of major change where you may be redefining your identity, roles, and relationships.
-Your therapist can guide you through this process, helping you clarify your goals, identify strengths, and explore new possibilities.
+Your therapist can guide you through this process, helping you clarify your goals, identify strengths, and explore new possibilities for personal growth.
 They empower you to make decisions that align with your values and aspirations, fostering a sense of agency and empowerment during a time that may feel overwhelming.

 What Happens in Divorce Counselling